 All of us have seen a standard two-factor matrix.
 With the standard matrix, four “high-low” combinations are observable.
 However, in Lemmer’s experience, the standard matrix did not account for the full range of potential variations among police supervisors.
 Based upon his observations, he developed a three-factor matrix, which then identifies eight total “high-low” combinations.

 The Eight Levels of Supervisory Engagement within policing utilized this three-factor approach.
-The eight levels identified consider three key variables: (1) the level of technical knowledge and tactical skill; (2) the willingness of the supervisor to direct subordinates and proactively address performance issues; and (3) whether and the level to which the supervisor has come to reject (deviate) from the organization’s values, goals, and strategies.
+The eight levels identified consider three key variables.
+First, the level of technical knowledge and tactical skill.
+Second, the willingness of the supervisor to direct subordinates and proactively address performance issues.
+Third, whether and the level to which the supervisor has come to reject (deviate) from the organization’s values, goals, and strategies.

 Once the eight engagement levels are understood, policing executives can either improve supervisory performance or mitigate the harm being caused.
 Doing so requires engagement by the managing police executives and the use of 19 response strategies identified by Lemmer.